Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What’s the difference between a good and excellent credit score?

-An excellent credit score spans anywhere from 740 to 850 and can give users access to top-tier products with the most competitive interest rates and highest credit limits — better reward programs are also included.
+A very good credit score is around 725 and 759.
+An excellent credit score spans anywhere from 760 to 900 and can give users access to top-tier products with the most competitive interest rates and highest credit limits — better reward programs are also included.

 People with excellent credit scores are generally seen as the ideal borrower because they’ve proven over a long period of time with many different accounts that they can pay back their debt on time and in full.
 As your credit score gets higher, it becomes harder to make improvements to it, so the best thing you can do is keep on maintaining your healthy score.